-I credit Rose Levy Beranbaum’s Pie and Pastry Bible with my love for pie and her flaky cream cheese pie crust for my level of comfort with pie crust.
-If you find pie crust challenging to roll out, you should try a cream cheese pie crust at least once (on a not-so-hot day, if you can!).
-My crust recipe is an adaptation – with only minor changes – from hers.
+I credit Rose Levy Beranbaum’s Pie and Pastry Bible and her flaky cream cheese pie crust for my level of comfort with pie crust.
+If you find pie crust challenging, please try making my pie crust recipe at least once (on a not-so-hot day, if you can!).
+This cream cheese crust recipe is adapted, with minor changes, from hers.

 Making the pie crust

-If you have very crisp apples, you can parbake them and allow them to cool before constructing the pie.
+If you have very crisp apples, parbake them and allow them to cool before making your pie.
 This ensures that your apples are tender in the final pie.
+You can freeze parbaked apples for future pies.

 The trick to hulling a strawberry is to remove the leaves first by grabbing and pulling them off.
 Then use the tip of a paring knife to work your way around the core.
 Easy!